Marrakech City Guide

 Bahia Palace, Marrakech, Morocco

-The famous Majorelle Gardens, that became famous because of Yves Saint Laurent, slightly outside the centre of Marrakech (it is walking distance though – let’s say 30 minutes).
-The garden is mainly famous for the bright blue walls, also referred to as Majorelle Blue.
-The place is pretty, however it felt a bit overrated, maybe also because the large amounts of tourists.
-The blue walls are stunning for pictures though.
+The famous Majorelle Gardens, which became famous because of Yves Saint Laurent, is slightly outside the centre of Marrakech (it is within walking distance, though – let’s say 30 minutes).
+The garden is mainly famous for its bright blue walls, also referred to as Majorelle Blue.
+The place is pretty.
+However, it felt a bit overrated, maybe also because of the large amounts of tourists.
+The blue walls are stunning for pictures, though.

 Jardin Marjorelle, Marrakech